cert-manager/website/content/docs/getting-started/README.md

     --ttl=60 --zone=$ZONE
 ```

+> ℹ️ Every Google Cloud address has an automatically generated reverse DNS name like `51.159.120.34.bc.googleusercontent.com`,
-> ⚠️You can't use the reverse DNS name for a Google Cloud address because the parent domain has a CAA record
+> but the parent domain `googleusercontent.com` has a CAA record which prevents
-> which prevents Let's Encrypt from signing certificates for that domain.
-E.g.
+> Let's Encrypt from signing certificates for the sub-domains.
-> `CAA record for 51.159.120.34.bc.googleusercontent.com prevents issuance`.
+> See [Certificate Authority Authorization (CAA)](https://letsencrypt.org/docs/caa/) in the Let's Encrypt documentation.
 >
 > 🔰 Read more about how to [Add, modify, and delete DNS records in Google Cloud](https://cloud.google.com/dns/docs/records/)